 |DEALING FEE||1%||on entry and exit|

-Other Expenses: The company is responsible for its normal operating costs.
-The trading adviser will receive a fee of 0.1% of gross asset value for business support services, which will be reviewed at 31 December 2016, and may be paid arrangement, structuring and/or monitoring fees for originated transactions.
+Other Expenses: The Trading Adviser will receive a fee of 0.1% of gross asset value annually for business support services, which will be reviewed at 31 December 2018, and may be paid arrangement, structuring and/or monitoring fees for originated transactions.

 Investors can only subscribe for shares in Puma Heritage through a Financial Adviser who has assessed that a subscription is suitable for the investor.
 Below are the key risks of a subscription however you should read in full the Puma Heritage Prospectus, a copy of which is below:

 Past performance is no indication of future results and share prices and their values can go down as well as up.
 The forecasts in this document are not a reliable guide to future performance.
 The target return of 3% is a target only and there is no guarantee that it can or will be achieved.